elham-hoseini/elham-hoseini/README.md

 🌐 My journey began as a Full-Stack Software Developer in the .NET world.
 But then, like a curious cat chasing a laser pointer, I switched lanes.
 Now, I’m all about React.js and Next.js.
 JavaScript is my playground, and I’m swinging from hooks to promises!

 🛠️ As a freelancer, I’ve built sleek React projects that dance gracefully across browsers.
-From responsive designs to efficient code, I’m all about making the web feel like home.
-Tailwind CSS?
-Almost like my second language! 💅
+From responsive designs to efficient code, I’m all about making the web feel like home. 💅

 🤖 And yes, I’ve got a secret weapon: AI.
 When I’m not wrangling divs, I’m whispering to neural nets. 🤫